AndreeaIlie516/Nutri-Ninja/README.md

 ## Overview

-Welcome to the **NutriNinja** repository!
+### Welcome to the **NutriNinja** repository!
-This project is focused on enhancing dietary management through image processing machine learning techniques.
-NutriNinja is an engaging nutrition-tracking application that uses semantic segmentation for precise food recognition and integrates this with a user-friendly mobile application to monitor and analyse daily nutritional intake.
+### NutriNinja is an engaging nutrition-tracking application that uses semantic segmentation for food recognition and integrates this with a user-friendly mobile application to monitor and analyse daily nutritional intake.

 ## Screenshots